top of page

 Let’s explore the layers underneath the bad excuses we tell ourselves to decide not to start the community of our dreams today (make no mistake, not starting is just as much a decision as starting).

-Excuses #1 and #2: I don’t have enough time or money, so we won't start an online community.
+Excuses #1 and #2: I don’t have enough time or money, so we won't start an online membership community.

 I’m listing these first because it’s the most common and it’s the laziest of excuses.
 Using this excuse kills curiosity and discovery.
 If something is a priority to you, you will make the time.
 If something is valuable to you, you’ll find the money.